 How to find how many pages of your website are included in the Google index?

 Open Google and use the site operator followed by your domain name.
 For example site:reliablesoft.net.
 You will find out how many pages related to the particular domain are included in the Google Index.

-The second way is to create a free Google Search Console account and look at the Index Status report.
+The second way is to create a free Google Search Console account and add your website.